SuperHouse/CHAIRI2C/README.md

 Copyright 2020 SuperHouse Automation Pty Ltd <www.superhouse.tv>
 Designed by Jonathan Oxer

-Connects to an electric wheelchair controller, and emulates the signls from a wheelchair joystick so that the chair can be controlled electronically.
+Connects to a Permobil electric wheelchair controller, and emulates the signls from a wheelchair joystick so that the chair can be controlled electronically.
 Provides an I2C interface for connection to a host microcontroller.

+Also exposes the "5th Button" and 12V 100mA chair power connections.

 ![PCB render](CHAIRI2C-v1_0-oblique-render.jpg)